The Best Way to Install Node.js with Yarn

 </div>

-We use model as our value store.
+as our value store.
 You will soon see that our model will be created in the route.
-The action attached to the submit button will call a saveLibrary function that we’ll pass the model parameter to.
+The action attached to the submit button will call a saveLibrary

-In your app/routes folder create libraries folder and add two js files: index.js and new.js
+folder and add two js files: index.js

 // app/routes/libraries/index.js